Heartlytics

 Security & Compliance

-- Authentication & Session: Flask-Login sessions; 30-minute idle timeout; login rate limits (per-IP/per-identifier).
+Flask-Login sessions; 30-minute idle timeout; login rate limits (per-IP/per-identifier).
 Passwords hashed with Argon2id; legacy PBKDF2 hashes upgraded on login.

-- MFA & Recovery: TOTP app support with recovery codes; email-based MFA challenges (single-use, TTL, cooldown, masked delivery).
+TOTP app support with recovery codes; email-based MFA challenges (single-use, TTL, cooldown, masked delivery).

-- CSRF & Headers: CSRF tokens for forms and API endpoints; hardened headers (no‑sniff/frame denial/referrer).
+CSRF tokens for forms and API endpoints; hardened headers (no‑sniff/frame denial/referrer).

-- RBAC: Server‑side decorators for module access; navigation hides unauthorized links; strict mode available.
+Server‑side decorators for module access; navigation hides unauthorized links; strict mode available.

-- Application‑Level Encryption: Envelope encryption (AES‑GCM) for patient data and MFA secrets; per‑item DEKs wrapped by a keyring (dev keyring by default; cloud KMS placeholders ready).
+Envelope encryption (AES‑GCM) for patient data and MFA secrets; per‑item DEKs wrapped by a keyring (dev keyring by default; cloud KMS placeholders ready).
 Context binding in AAD; key versioning for rotation; cryptographic erasure via key disablement.

 Roles & Permissions

-Admin — Admin panel only (no patient data flows).
+Admin panel only

 Tech Stack